ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 If configuration data from more than one of these sources is used, the configuration objects (vars, requests and triggers) will be merged together such that:

-1. Remote configuration takes precedence over in-line configuration and
+1. Remote configuration takes precedence over inline configuration and
 2. Inline configuration takes precedence over vendor configuration.